-What is P2P Lending?
+What Is P2P Borrowing?

-Benefits of Borrowing with P2P
+Benefits of Borrowing With P2P

 Types of Loans

-P2P loans started out as personal unsecured loans—you could borrow for any legal purpose you wanted, and you did not have to pledge collateral to get approved for a loan.
+P2P loans started out as personal unsecured loans—you could borrow for any legal purpose, and you did not have to pledge collateral to get approved for a loan.

 Popular P2P Lenders

-The list of P2P lenders is constantly growing.
-The concept got popular with Prosper.com and Lending Club, both of which are still major players in the P2P space.
-If you’re going to get a loan, it’s probably worth getting a quote from one of those two sources.
-Whatever you do, research each lender and read reviews from reputable sources before you apply for a loan – you’ll need to provide sensitive information such as your Social Security Number, and you don't want to give that information to an identity thief (or a plain-old money thief).
+The list of P2P choices is continually growing.
+P2P loans became popular with Prosper and LendingClub, both of which still offer fixed-rate loan options.
+If you’re going the P2P loan route, it’s probably worth getting a quote from one of those two sources (in addition to checking quotes from others, if you’d like).
+Be sure to research any lender on your radar, and read reviews from reputable sources before applying for a loan.
+To borrow, you are required to provide sensitive information like your Social Security number, and you don't want to give that information to an identity thief.

-How it Works
+How It Works

-You’ll need to wait for funding, which can take several days or a few weeks.
-If your loan is funded, you’ll receive the money electronically and you’ll repay the loan with automatic electronic payments.
-You’ll generally repay over a period of three to five years, but you can almost always prepay without any penalty – which helps you save money on interest.
+With some P2P lenders, you may need to wait a while for funding.
+The process can take several days or a few weeks.
+If your loan is funded, you receive the money electronically and repay the loan through automatic bank drafts.

-Is it Safe to Borrow with P2P?
+Is It Safe to Borrow With P2P?